 How does Marta Scarampi fall in the brackets of sustainability?
 Can you tell us in terms of the design/manufacturing processes and the materials used?

 Our #1 priority is to be sustainable.
-We start from the supply chain – all is made on demand so we do not waste anything.
+We start from the supply chain.
+Everything is made on demand so we do not waste anything.
 We order fabric in small quantities to work closely with fabric mills that are all Italian and easy to ship to.
-We produce with them as well based on our needs.
+Thus, we produce with them as well based on our needs.
 We produce a garment once we get the order and we try to re purpose any excess fabric by using it to create headbands or scrunchies.
 Our packaging is all made of organic cotton.